mojaloop/mojaloop-specification/fspiop-api/documents/API Definition v2.0-alpha.md

 **Note**: A currency conversion quote is not a guarantee that the conversion will succeed.
 The conversion can still fail later in the process.
 A currency conversion quote only guarantees that the fees, exchange rate and FXP commission involved in performing the specified conversion are applicable until the currency conversion quote expires.
 It may be thought of as a warranty that the FXP will execute the conversion on the terms agreed, subject to _force majeure_.

 Mojaloop supports two forms of currency conversion.
-The first is stand-alone conversion, in which the converted funds are returned to the requester's account.
-To use this functionality, the requesting DFSP must maintain a ledger in the target currency.
+The first is stand-alone conversion, in which the client who requests conversion maintains an account in the target currency and the converted funds are returned directly to the client's account.
+To use this functionality, the requesting FSP must maintain a ledger in the target currency.
 The second form is Payment-versus-Payment (PvP) conversion.
 In this form, execution of the conversion is dependent on successful completion of a linked payment: if the payment succeeds, then the conversion will also succeed; otherwise, both the payment and the conversion will fail.
 The distinction between these forms lies in the provision of a unique identifier denominating the determining payment if the conversion is a PvP conversion.
-Use of this field is discussed in the definition of the **Conversion** data object (see [Section 7.4.3](#743-conversion) below).
+Use of this field is discussed in the definition of the **Conversion** data object (see [Section 7.4.3](#743-conversion)).

 #### 6.12.1 Resource version history

-Table 48 contains a description of each different version of the **/fxquotes** resource.
+Table 48 contains a description of each different version of the **/fxQuotes** resource.

 | Version | Date | Description|
 | ---- | ---- | ---- |
 |**2.0**|2024-02-26|Initial version|

-**Table 48 –- Version history for resource /fxquotes**
+**Table 48 –- Version history for resource /fxQuotes**

 #### 6.12.2 Service Details

 [Figure FX1](#figure-fx1) shows how the currency quotation process works, using the **POST /fxQuotes** service.

-Currency conversion is a process that takes place between two FSPs: the requesting DFSP and the FXP.
+Currency conversion is a process that takes place between two FSPs: the requesting FSP and the FXP.
 Although the success or failure of a currency conversion may depend on the outcome of a related payment, the conversion itself is a transaction between the two FSPs.
-The DFSP is asking the FXP to provide cover for the payment it intends to make.
+The FSP is asking the FXP to provide cover for the payment it intends to make.
 The conversion does not, therefore, require KYC information to support it.

-Either the payer DFSP or the payee DFSP may request currency conversion.
-If the payer DFSP requests conversion, then the transfer itself will be denominated in the target currency and the payee DFSP need know nothing about the fact that the conversion was performed: as far as it is concerned, the transfer is in the currency they expect.
-Conversely, if the payee DFSP is undertaking the conversion, then the transfer will be denominated in the source currency.
+Either the payer FSP or the payee FSP may request currency conversion.
+If the payer FSP requests conversion, then the transfer itself will be denominated in the target currency and the payee FSP need know nothing about the fact that the conversion was performed: as far as it is concerned, the transfer is in the currency they expect.
+Conversely, if the payee FSP is undertaking the conversion, then the transfer will be denominated in the source currency.

 ###### Figure FX1